thethaibinh/agile_flight/README.md

 <br> DESS navigate through all large convex obstacles.

 ## Acknowledgements
 This evaluation code is based on the flight testing API from [ICRA 2022 DodgeDrone Challenge: Vision-based Agile Drone Flight](https://github.com/uzh-rpg/agile_flight).
-We develop and evaluate navigation policies on the platform.
+We implement and evaluate navigation policies on top of the platform.

 ### Prerequisite